Alchemy of Love is a platform offering relationship programs and resources grounded in a trauma-informed approach to intimate relationships.

 I began my career as a therapist working at one of only a handful of clinics in the United States that specialized in treating adopted children who’d experienced profound attachment trauma.
 Their past trauma interfered with their ability to form a relationship with their adoptive parents.
 As a trauma therapist, my role was to help these children learn how to trust again, so they could let down their guard enough to get close to someone else.

-When I left this job to become a therapist at a holistic healing center, working with women and men with depression, anxiety, and run-of-the-mill relationship issues, I imagined that my specialized skill set for treating attachment trauma would no longer be needed.
+When I left this job to become a therapist at a holistic healing center, working with women and men with depression, anxiety, and run-of-the-mill relationship issues, I imagined that the skills I’d developed for treating attachment trauma would no longer be needed.

 What I actually discovered was the exact opposite.

-To my surprise, the struggles my adult clients described in their romantic relationships were remarkably similar to what I’d witnessed at the trauma clinic.
-Nearly all my adult clients seemed to be carrying the same core wounds from childhood that I’d first seen in severely traumatized children.
+To my surprise, the struggles my adult clients described in their romantic relationships echoed what I’d witnessed at the trauma clinic.
+Nearly all my adult clients seemed to be carrying the same kinds of core wounds from childhood that I’d first seen in severely traumatized children.

 This discovery showed me that as humans, we don’t have to experience severe ‘Capital T Traum’a to be wounded by painful childhood experiences.
 Things like a lack of parental attention, frequent criticism, parental detachment, or rejection of our authentic selves can affect us deeply … in ways we carry with us into adulthood.